Chanikyapn/PVCS/README.md

 # PVCS
-To replace PVCS with GitHub
+To replace PVCS with GitHub, GitHub is opensource